AtaberkCelil/RobloxExternalBase/README.md

 # outdated on live, will prob never receive an update bc i'm lazy.

-## you can get lasted offsets at : https://imtheo.lol/offsets.
+## you can get the lasted offsets at : https://imtheo.lol/offsets.